 The Hackney streets and open spaces bearing the Cass name are Cassland Road, Cassland Crescent and Cassland Road Gardens.
 The name is also present on a number of privately owned buildings.

-Cassland Road Gardens will be renamed by local residents as one of the first actions from the Council’s Review, Rename and Reclaim programme.
+Cassland Road Gardens will be renamed by local residents as one of the first actions from the Council’s Review, Rename, Reclaim project.